 The walk will be loosely structured, with time for some sitting reflection, and at a gentle walking pace, to allow your senses to fully expand into the possibilities offered by moving across and being with the land at night.

-This guided night walk will be led by Caroline Whiteman, and includes a fire and hot drinks on the beach at the end.
+This guided night walk will be led by Caroline Whiteman, and includes a fire and hot drinks at the end.

 • Booking required